-When you choose moving blankets for soundproofing, go for those that are thicker and heavier as they do a better job at cutting down on noise reflection, echoes, and reverberations.
+When you choose moving blankets for soundproofing, go for thicker and heavier ones as they do a better job of cutting down on noise reflection, echoes, and reverberations.

 Areas where you can use moving blankets

 You can use curtain rods to hang the blanket, but for best results, use nails.
 Use a hammer to drive nails into each of the four corners of the blanket.

 When choosing the blanket, go for one made from a breathable material.
-This calls for you to check whether the fabric you are buying allows airflow such as rayon, linen, cotton, or hemp.
+This calls for you to check whether the fabric you buy allows airflow, such as rayon, linen, cotton, or hemp.

 Breathable fabrics absorb sound waves hence playing a vital role in dampening the noise.

 Avoid blankets with a dense weave as they help the sound waves to bounce around the room, hence amplifying the noise.